AsexGenomeEvol/Timema_asex_genomes/side_proj/README.md

 * [**D - snp calling (preliminary round)**](./D_snp_calling_round0)

-  First round of SNP (and indels) calling, this preliminary set of snps will only be used to mask positions during the following "base quality score recalibration" step.
+  First round of SNP (and indel) calling, this preliminary set of snps will only be used to mask positions during the following "base quality score recalibration" step.

 * [**E - base quality score recalibration (BQSR)**](./E_recalibration)